k-omura/truetype_Arduino/README.md

 ## display
 - Displays without depending on libraries such as Adafruit.
 - Outline color and the fill color can be set individually.
+- Supports writing to arrays.
+Fonts can be drawn in monochrome for the uint8_t array.

 # Future work (Issues)
 ## truetype